-Send some encouragement your teacher’s way with these simple showings of appreciation
+How to send some encouragement your teacher’s way

 Think teaching is a good gig with short days and summers off?
 Think again.
 From planning lessons to grading papers to writing curricula, teachers give an extraordinary amount of unpaid time to make the educational experience a success for our students.